About Laser Hair Removal in Atlanta

 Hyperpigmentation is less common in darker skin types.
 Hyperpigmentation is not a burn and isn’t long-term, typically resolving on its own over the course of several days.
 In rare instances hyperpigmentation can last several months.
 If a patient experiences any issues or concerns following treatment the patient should contact their provider.

-Sunscreen should be used on all skin types all the time, but it is very important for patients who are undergoing laser hair removal treatments.
-Patients who have had recent sun exposure and can see visible tanning or tan lines, it is recommended to reschedule the treatment for a later date, once the tanning has subsided.
+Sunscreen should be used on all skin types all the time, but it is very important for patients who are undergoing laser hair removal to protect their skin from sunburn leading up to each treatment.
+Patients who have had recent sun exposure resulting in a visible tan or tan lines, it is recommended to reschedule the treatment for a later date, once the tanning has subsided.

 Laser hair removal is not painless, but most WIFH patients tolerate treatment really well.
-For those with sensitivity (roughly 25% of WIFH patients) Dr. Cox can prescribe a numbing cream that the patient can apply prior to the treatment to reduce discomfort.
+For those with sensitivity (roughly 25% of WIFH patients) a numbing cream can be prescribed that the patient can apply prior to the treatment to reduce discomfort.

 Treatment duration ranges between 3 minutes to 60 minutes or more, depending on the area of the body being treated.
 For example, an upper lip takes approximately 3 minutes to treat, whereas a larger area such as full legs takes approximately 60 minutes per treatment.